 Fig. 1.
-The proposed MEC network model.
+Proposed MEC network model.

+- 4) Another goal of this article is to investigate the powerlatency tradeoff in mobile edge computation offloading in the NOMA-based networks.
+In this regard, an average weighted-sum power consumption minimization problem subject to a task buffer stability constraint is formulated.
 This is a very challenging stochastic optimization problem.
 An online algorithm is then suggested according to the Lyapunov optimization that determines the CPU-cycle frequencies and the transmit power for local execution and computation offloading, respectively.
 The system operation is determined in each time slot via solving a deterministic problem.
-Especially, the optimal CPU-cycle frequencies are calculated in closed forms, whereas the optimal transmit power is obtained by the SCA algorithm.

-• Finally, numerical results are conducted to validate the performance of our proposed NOMA-based computation offloading system.
-It is shown that our NOMA-based offloading scheme attains substantial superior performance when compared to the benchmark schemes with OMA-based offloading, local computing only, and full offloading only.
-Furthermore, the performance evaluations explicitly demonstrate the trade-off between the power consumption of mobile devices and the execution delay.
+Especially, the optimal CPU-cycle frequencies are calculated in closed forms, whereas the optimal transmit power is obtained by the SCA algorithm. - 5) Finally, the numerical results are conducted to validate the performance of our proposed NOMA-based computation offloading system.
+It is shown that our NOMAbased offloading scheme attains substantial superior performance when compared to the benchmark schemes with OMA-based offloading, local computing only, and full offloading only.
+Furthermore, the performance evaluations explicitly demonstrate the tradeoff between the power consumption of MDs and the execution delay.

-The rest of this paper is organized as follows.
+The remainder of this article is organized as follows.
 In Section II, we describe the proposed system model and mathematically formulate the problem of the optimal resource allocation.
 In Section III, we introduce the proposed solution method.
 In Section IV, we evaluate our results employing some simulation examples.
-Finally, we conclude the paper in Section V.
+Finally, we conclude this article in Section V.